 - Place the dry bread cubes in a large mixing bowl.

-- Add the celery/onion mixture to the bread.
-Using your hands add the stock and beaten egg until moistened.
+- Add the celery/onion/mushroom mixture to the bread.
+Using your hands add the parsley, stock, melted butter, and beaten egg mix until moistened.

-- Place the stuffing into a lightly oiled baking dish.
+- Place the stuffing into a lightly buttered baking dish.

 - Or you can stuff it into your turkey just before placing in the oven to roast.
 Either way is acceptable.